StackExchange/dnscontrol/documentation/language-reference/domain-modifiers/MIKROTIK_FWD.md

 The `target` can be an IP address (e.g. `8.8.8.8`) or the name of a [`MIKROTIK_FORWARDER`](MIKROTIK_FORWARDER.md) entry (e.g. `my-upstream`).

+See the [MikroTik RouterOS provider page](../../provider/mikrotik.md) for full configuration details.

 Metadata keys supported:

 | Key               | Description                                                        |